LONDON THEATRE PROGRAM

 Acting applicants need to prepare the following for their audition:

 One speech should be delivered in close-up, the other in mid-shot (waist up).
-Each individual meeting will last no more than 15 minutes and will include a chat with Ben Naylor, Dean of BADA.
+Each individual meeting will last no more than 15 minutes and will include a chat with a member of the BADA Faculty.

 Directing applicants need to prepare the following for their application: